tasmota/docs/Lights.md

 2 channels lights are white lights with correlated color temperature (CCT) controls from Cold White (CT=153) to Warm White (CT=500).

 **Alexa**: you can use Philips Hue emulation, the light will appear as White light with Color Temperature.
-Control through the Alexa app is limited to the `CT` range `xx..xx` TODO.
+Control through the Alexa app is limited to the `CT` range `199..383`.

 |Configuration|(see below)|
 |---|---|